geneb/qmodem-4.51/DEFINES.md

 ---
 ## OVR
-Enables special unit includes if Qmodem is compiled with Turbo Pascal Overlays - This should always be defined.
+Enables special unit includes if QModem is compiled with Turbo Pascal Overlays - This should always be defined.

 ---
 ## PLUS